RadicalZephyr/radicalzephyr.github.io/source/_drafts/2015-04-16-on-editors-and-their-benefits.md

 categories: [Emacs, Vim, Social, Brains]
 ---

 I've been using Emacs for about as long as I've been programming.
 So that makes it nearly eight years now.
 I like to think that I've gotten reasonably competent with it, and somewhat more importantly, I have customized my emacs to fit my mind like a glove.

 I also touch type, but I use the Dvorak keyboard layout.
-These two things combine with the training I've done to make it so that I can write programs at a speed close to how fast I can conceive it.
+These two things combine to make it so that I can write programs at a speed close to how fast I can conceive them.
 This is important, not because it means I can code faster than other people, but because it means I can get the thoughts out of my head fast enough that they don't slip away.

-This was brought into sharp relief for me a few days ago when I did some pairing with my mentor Zach.
-Zach uses the standard QWERTY layout, and he also uses Vim.
+This was brought into sharp relief for me a few days ago when I did some pairing with my mentor Zach using his computer.
+You see, Zach uses the standard QWERTY layout, and he also uses Vim.

 <!--more-->

 It seems that the accepted wisdom about pair programming is that it works best when two people share the same computer, and swap control of the keyboard back and forth.
-Some sources even recommend having two sets of keyboard/mouse to even further lower the barrier to switching.
+Some sources even recommend having two sets of keyboard/mouse to lower the barrier to switching even further.
 In the spirit of being open to trying new things I acquiesced to Zach's implicit expectation that I would use his computer with QWERTY and Vim.

 It's been a long time since I've seriously attempted to use QWERTY.
-When I first taught myself to touch-type in Dvorak I tried to maintain some of proficiency with QWERTY since it is ubiquitous.
+When I first taught myself to touch-type in Dvorak I tried to maintain some proficiency with QWERTY since it is ubiquitous.
 But I soon discovered that it was hard to keep both locations for keys in muscle memory at the same time.
 And that's really where efficient touch typing requires that knowledge to reside.
 When you have to